 This is an SAT test prep course PLUS a college admissions primer.
-2/3 of the class time will be spent on SAT prep, 1/3 on introducing college admissions process and strategy.
+Two-thirds of class time will be spent on SAT prep, and one-third will be an introduction to college admissions process and strategy.
 SAT prep will include classroom instruction on study plans and test techniques as well as feedback on practice tests.
 The college admissions portion of the class will include instruction on admissions essays, campus visit prep, and practice interviews.

 - Familiarize students with the SAT